Putting your boat into charter:

 We invite you to undertake a full review with us as a prospective charter boat owner.

-A properly priced, well-kept, well-equipped boat should earn enough revenue to cover:
+A properly priced, well-kept and well-equipped boat should earn enough revenue to cover:

 - Annual marina and guardianage fees